Ending Modern-Day Slavery Through The Market Place

 As you may remember from yesterday, Let My People Go’s mission is to mobilize the church to fight human trafficking by loving those most vulnerable.

 However, the “love of our neighbor” can be difficult to maintain in a consumer economy, such as ours.
 A consumer economy is one driven by consumption as a percentage of its GDP or gross domestic product.
 Economists estimate that 70% of the US economy is based on consumption.
 This amount of money spent on goods reflects two things: Supply and Demand.
 This plays out as competitive markets drive companies to seek the cheapest source materials with which to create their product to meet the overwhelming demand that we create.
 More often than not, the supply chains of even the most reputable companies are tainted by slavery.
 In other words, If we aren’t paying the highest price for our goods, then someone else is.

-The reason that the International Labor Organization estimates that 21 million people are currently victims of forced labor is because each of us has played a vital role in creating an economic demand for it. yes, you read that correctly.
+The reason that the International Labor Organization estimates that at any given time, 40.3 million people are in modern slavery, including 24.9 in forced labour and 15.4 million in forced marriage, is because each of us has played a vital role in creating an economic demand for it. yes, you read that correctly.
 We can not become part of the solution, until we realize that we are part of the problem.
 The way that we consume resources creates a demand for labor trafficking.
 With that in mind, in your small groups read the following article.
 Click here to see how our daily consumption patterns affect the world.

 God addresses consumption throughout the Bible.
 This is referred to as biblical stewardship.
 Many of us have been taught that we must be good “stewards” of God’s resources.
 However, more often than not, the practical result of this teaching looks more like secular consumerism than anything else.
 For example, many will consider themselves good stewards, if they spend less for their purchases.
 However, as you are realizing this often leads to exploitation.
 So, let us not mistake thriftiness for Godliness.